 A medium, upright and spreading shrub, growing to 2 metres tall by 1.5 metres wide

 It is a hybrid, reported to have come from Leptospermum ‘Cardwell’ and L. ‘Rhiannon’.
-It was produced by Bywong Nursery (near Bundendore in NSW) and has proven to be very popular.
+It was produced by Bywong Nursery (near Bungendore in NSW) and has proven to be very popular.

-The leaves are linear to narrow-elliptic, to 10 mm long by 3 mm wide, mid to olive- green.
+Leptospermum spp. have simple and alternate leaves.
+In this cultivar, the leaves are linear to narrow-elliptic, to 10 mm long by 3 mm wide, mid to olive-green.